paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

   (C) an extended repayment plan, consistent with [section 1078(b)(9)(A)(iv) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1078/b/9/A/iv&num=0&edition=prelim), except that the borrower shall annually repay a minimum amount determined by the Secretary in accordance with [section 1078(b)(1)(L) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1078/b/1/L&num=0&edition=prelim);

-  (D) an income contingent repayment plan, with varying annual repayment amounts based on the income of the borrower, paid over an extended period of time prescribed by the Secretary, not to exceed 25 years, except that the plan described in this subparagraph shall not be available to the borrower of a Federal Direct PLUS loan made on behalf of a dependent student; and
+  (D) before June 30, 2028, an income contingent repayment plan, with varying annual repayment amounts based on the income of the borrower, paid over an extended period of time prescribed by the Secretary, not to exceed 25 years, except that the plan described in this subparagraph shall not be available to the borrower of a Federal Direct PLUS loan made on behalf of a dependent student;

-  (E) beginning on July 1, 2009, an income-based repayment plan that enables borrowers who have a partial financial hardship to make a lower monthly payment in accordance with [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e), except that the plan described in this subparagraph shall not be available to the borrower of a Federal Direct PLUS Loan made on behalf of a dependent student or a Federal Direct Consolidation Loan, if the proceeds of such loan were used to discharge the liability on such Federal Direct PLUS Loan or a loan under [section 1078–2 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-2) made on behalf of a dependent student.
+  (E) beginning on July 1, 2009, an income-based repayment plan in accordance with [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e), except that the plan described in this subparagraph shall not be available to the borrower of a Federal Direct PLUS Loan made on behalf of a dependent student or an excepted Consolidation Loan (as defined in [section 1098e(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1098e/a/2&num=0&edition=prelim)); and

+  (F) beginning on July 1, 2026, the income-based Repayment Assistance Plan under subsection (q), provided that—

+    (i) such Plan shall not be available for the repayment of excepted loans (as defined in paragraph (7)(E)); and

+    (ii) the borrower is required to pay each outstanding loan of the borrower made under this part under such Repayment Assistance Plan, except that a borrower of an excepted loan (as defined in paragraph (7)(E)) may repay the excepted loan separately from other loans under this part obtained by the borrower.

 (2) **Selection by Secretary** — If a borrower of a loan made under this part does not select a repayment plan described in paragraph (1), the Secretary may provide the borrower with a repayment plan described in subparagraph (A), (B), or (C) of paragraph (1).